cmsc436/sheets436/README.md

 Google will automatically check that your hash and package match the credentials you entered.

+### Enabling the Google Drive API

+By now, the Sheets API should be available.
+To be able to upload files to Google drive, you will also need to enable the Google Drive API, fortunately, you do not have to reenter the signing key and package name.
+Go to the [Google Drive section of the API Manager][drive_console] and click "ENABLE" to enable the Drive API.

 ## Setting up the Build

 You'll need to include some Google libraries in your gradle build.
 The library